Microsoft-Web/WebCampTrainingKit/README.md

           </tr>
           <tr>
             <td><a href='Presentation/03-Build-and-deploy-ASPNET/Build-and-deploy-ASPNET.pptx'>Building Web Applications using the latest ASP.NET technologies</a></td>
-            <td>This session will include a quick introduction to the MVC pattern, then build and deploy a website using ASP.NET MVC, Entity Framework Code First, and Microsoft Azure Web Apps.
+            <td>This session will include a quick introduction to the MVC pattern, then build and deploy an ASP.NET Core website using MVC, Entity Framework Code First, and Microsoft Azure Web Apps.
 We'll continue building this demo scenario (the GeekQuiz app
               from the BUILD 2013 keynote) throughout the day.</td>
             <td><a href='Presentation/03-Build-and-deploy-ASPNET/GeekQuiz-Build-and-deploy-ASP/'>Building and deploying an ASP.NET application</a></td>
           </tr>